 If we are working remotely you are welcome to have your camera on or off, and request the same from me.
 If you need to move around in the session, or take a break, these can also be accommodated.
 I also offer text-based counselling over Signal.

-I am member of the New Zealand Association of Counsellors, and follow the NZAC Code of Ethics, which prioritises client safety and confidentiality.
+I am a member of the New Zealand Association of Counsellors, and follow the NZAC Code of Ethics, which prioritises client safety and confidentiality.
 I keep all client notes offline, and in a locked cabinet that only I have access to.

 If you’re sick or isolating, you’re welcome to request we move our session online.
 If you’re unable to make your appointment then please give me as much notice as you can.
 If you’re finding that you’re reluctant to come along, let me know how you’re feeling and we’ll work on a solution together.